 Being a Cal Poly student is a special privilege.
 Our academic programs are challenging and inspiring.
 And in the College of Agriculture, Food and Environmental Sciences there are endless opportunities to enrich your time here through dozens of college clubs and organizations.
 An opportunity to meet others who are passionate about your interests, the chance to gain valuable leadership experience, meet industry members, or just have a great time and expand your horizons -- it's all possible by joining one of our outstanding, and often award-winning, clubs.

 Planning for success will help you get the most from your Cal Poly education.
-Each major in our college is supported by a specialized team of faculty advisors, professional academic advisors and peer advisors.
+Each major in our college is supported by a specialized team of professional academic advisors and peer advisors.
 Visit our Advising website to get started.

 Check out the list of scholarships offered in the College of Agriculture, Food and Environmental Sciences.
 For additional information and how to apply, students are also encouraged to visit the Financial Aid website.